 Kizumonogatari is the story of Koyomi Araragi.
 He hears a rumor of a beautiful blonde vampire roaming his town and encounters her that same night.
 Her name is Kiss-Shot Acerola-Orion Heart-Under-Blade.
 Laying on the floor of a subway platform, bloodied and robbed of her limbs, she asks for Araragi’s blood.
 While he first recoils he decides to give her his blood, unable to let another person suffer such a painful death.

 Awaking from what he thought to be his dying moment, he finds himself the servant to a much younger looking Kiss-Shot, who requests that he retrieve the limbs stolen from her so that she may regain her powers (and her mature form).
 In return, he can regain his humanity.
-With the help of a mysterious expert on the occult and the support of his bespectacled classmate and newfound friend, Araragi must defeat the three vampire hunters who stole his master’s limbs, all while learning more about his mysterious master.
+With the help of a mysterious expert on the occult and the support of his bespectacled classmate and newfound friend, Araragi must defeat the three vampire hunters who stole Kiss-Shot’s limbs, all while learning more about his mysterious master.

 The novel of Kizumonogatari was written and published right after the release of the Bakemonogatari novels, finally giving fans the origin story that started everything.
 This trilogy’s existence now is even more poignant considering how much longer the Anime series has gone on before now.
 This is what I meant when I said that this movie was perfect for fans and newcomers alike.